 Welcome to the Pilgrimage Finland web page.
 Pilgrimage Finland is a national co-operation.
-The main goals are to promote Finnish pilgrimage routes and to establish the first pilgrimage center of Finland to Turku in 2021.
+The main goals are to promote Finnish pilgrimage routes and to coordinate the first pilgrimage center of Finland in Turku.

 "Pilgrimage is a journey to holy, wholesome or special places."

 The language versions of the website are incomplete.
 The site will be renewed during the spring.
 Thank you for your patience!

 Finland’s first pilgrimage center has opened in the Cathedral of Turku.
 You can visit the pilgrim center everyday from Monday to Sunday between 9 in the morning until 6 in the evening.
 On wednesdays from 12.00 to 18.00 our staff is there to help and answer your questions.
 The center offers information about the pilgrimage routes in Finland.
 It is a place to spend time and perhaps read a book or just relax in a peaceful environment.

 In the lobby of the Cathedral there is a small boutique where you can buy few handcrafts and pilgrimage items.

 You are warmly welcome to the pilgrimage center to meet others, contemplate, or just rest.

 Since the 1980s there has been a rising interest in pilgrimages in Europe.
 The most famous example of pilgrimage sites is the Caminos de Santiago route in Spain, which attracts hundreds of thousands of hikers yearly.
 Pilgrimages to Trondheim in honour of St. Olav are also on the rise.
 In Sweden and Norway there are 5 000 kilometres worth of pilgrimage routes.There can be found many reasons for that.